emw7/utility/figlet/README.md

 # Installation

-The procedures described below in part depends on the [figlet architecture and desig](#architecture-and-design).
+The procedures described below in part depends on the [figlet architecture and design](#architecture-and-design).

 There are some options for installing figlet:
 1. Full installation.